Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 • Total subscribers: 277.65 million (+16%)

-Although the company continues to increase the number of subscribers quarter over quarter, this growth is gradually slowing.
+Although the company’s subscriber numbers continue to increase quarter over quarter, this growth is gradually slowing.
 The increase in memberships in Q4 2023 surpassed previous figures by 13.13 million, followed by 9.32 million in Q1 2024 and 8.05 million in Q2 2024.
 Netflix is facing challenges in identifying new catalysts for subscriber growth.
 The company is now attracting new subscribers by addressing password sharing and reducing the cost of ad-supported subscription plans.
-Market participants are sensitive to these statistics; a look at the stock behaviour when Netflix reported a loss of 200 thousand subscribers in Q1 2022 reflects this, causing the share price to fall by over 30%, continuing its decline.
+Market participants are sensitive to these statistics; a look at the stock behaviour when Netflix reported a loss of 200 thousand subscribers in Q1 2022 reflects this, dragging the share price down by over 30% and continuing its decline.

 Netflix’s management plans to stop publishing subscriber statistics from 2025 onwards to mitigate these challenges and focus investors’ attention on revenue per user, total revenue, and operating margin.